WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 Block Hooks is an API that allows a block to automatically insert itself next to all instances of a given block type, in a relative position also specified by the "hooked" block.
 That is, a block can opt to be inserted before or after a given block type, or as its first or last child (i.e. to be prepended or appended to the list of its child blocks, respectively).
 Hooked blocks will appear both on the frontend and in the editor (to allow for customization by the user).

-The key is the name of the block to hook into, and the value is the position to hook into.
+The key is the name of the block (`string`) to hook into, and the value is the position to hook into (`string`).
 Take a look at the [Block Hooks documentation](/docs/reference-guides/block-api/block-registration.md#block-hooks-optional) for more info about available configurations.

 ### Editor Script